codytheroux96/mlb-scores/README.md

 ## Installation and Running the Application

 1. To install this run the command `go install github.com/codytheroux96/mlb-scores/cmd/mlb-scores@v1.2.2`
-2. Once this installs head on over to [balldontlie.io](https://balldontlie.io) and create a free account where you will get an API key
+2. Once this installs head on over to [balldontlie.io](https://balldontlie.io) and create a free account where you will get an API key.
 3. With the API key add `export MLB_API_KEY=<your-api-key>` to your shell profile (bashrc or zshrc):
-    - Don't forget to `source` (if on Linux/Mac) or `setx MLB_API_KEY` if you are on Windows after you've added it.
+    - Don't forget to `source ~/.bashrc` or `source ~/.zshrc` after you've added the API key.
-    - Restart your terminal once done
+    - Restart your terminal once done.
     - If you want to check that this worked you can run `echo $MLB_API_KEY` if on Linux/Mac or `echo %MLB_API_KEY%` if on Windows.
 4. Now you can run the project using the `mlb-scores` command mentioned previously in this readme.